 Maybe your team is already fielding questions around data volume, mobile support, or the mysterious “AI readiness.”
 Here are the real-life considerations I always discuss with clients:

-3. Web3 and decentralized tech More companies are asking about blockchain integration, decentralized user management, and distributed data storage.
-While still early, modern modular frameworks make experimentation more achievable than ever.
+- Embracing Web3 and Decentralized Technologies Companies are increasingly exploring blockchain integration, decentralized user management, and distributed data solutions.
+Although these technologies are still emerging, contemporary modular frameworks are facilitating experimentation and development in these areas more than ever.

 Let me ground this discussion in specifics.
 Here’s how different frameworks have enabled my clients, and why I believe picking the right foundation is worth the attention: